 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 The next verse is one that apparently still troubles people.
 Jesus says, "But I tell you truly, there are some standing here who will not taste death before they see the kingdom of God."
-Earlier this year, a lengthy article in the New Yorker Magazine cited this verse as a "proof" that the whole story of Jesus Christ is questionable.
+A lengthy article in the New Yorker Magazine cited this verse as a "proof" that the whole story of Jesus Christ is questionable.
 The writer of the article took the verse to mean that the Second Coming would take place during the lifetimes of some who were Jesus' contemporaries.
 Since that did not happen, Christianity is based on a lie—in fact, a series of lies.

 But is that what Jesus means, that the Second Coming is imminent, and that some of those to whom He is speaking will live to see it?
 Does the fact that things didn't happen that way mean that Christianity is based on lies?
 Any Christian, especially one who knows some lives of saints and holy people, can confidently answer "no" to both questions.

 Saint Paul is the first one who helps us see what Jesus' words meant.
 In II Corinthians 12: 2-4 he writes about a man (himself, as later verses reveal) who "fourteen years ago was caught up to the third heaven—whether in the body or out of the body I do not know, God knows.
 And I know that this man was caught up into Paradise...and he heard things that cannot be told, which man may not utter."
 Certainly this vivid description shows us that Paul saw the kingdom of God before tasting death.